 Sheena is a former educator in English and PSHE.
-She is now the Digital Content Executive for Internet Matters, partially responsible for website content, social media and the Digital Matters learning platform.
+She is now the Digital Content Manager for Internet Matters, supporting on online safety advice content for the website, partners and Digital Matters learning materials.

 Algorithms are an important part of social media feeds, but they can create echo chambers.
 These echo chambers lead to issues of online hate, misinformation and more.

 An algorithm is a set of instructions that a computer program follows to perform a specific task.
 There are different types of algorithms, but on social media, the list of instructions decides what content to show to users.
 Algorithms do this by learning from users’ interaction with other content, such as through likes, comments and shares.

 Social media uses algorithms to keep users engaged on their platform by providing relevant and interesting posts.
 This is similar to how websites collect cookies to show users advertisements relevant to them.

 An echo chamber is a situation where people only see information that supports their current beliefs and opinions.

 Social media echo chambers work by ‘hiding’ content that is irrelevant based on the algorithm.
 This is content that users swipe past, don’t interact with or block on their feed.

 However, the content users don’t see may help create a balanced view of the world.
 So, not seeing this content may create confirmation bias where content users see confirms their beliefs with giving different points of view.